From their first days on campus, Brentwood students learn that they have a responsibility to extend our open and welcoming community outward.

 Goals of the Upper School Program

-- Students gain a greater understanding of community and themselves as contributing, caring human beings.
+- Gain a greater understanding of community and oneself as contributing, caring human beings

-- Students develop a heightened awareness of and sensitivity to the needs of others within their community—especially those marginalized or underserved— so as to foster a great conviction to serve and improve the lives of others.
+- Develop a heightened awareness of and sensitivity to the needs of others within our community—especially those marginalized or underserved— to foster a great conviction to serve and improve the lives of others

-- Students apply academic, social and interpersonal skills to improve the community.
-They are involved in making decisions that have tangible results and engage in service and advocacy that addresses relevant, real-world issues.
+- Apply academic, social, and interpersonal skills to improve the community, making decisions that have tangible results

 Basic Service Requirements

-Rather than requiring a set number of community service hours each year, the Brentwood program incorporates at least one meaningful service learning project at each grade level into an academic course or program, ensuring that all students participate in some form of civic engagement each year.
+Rather than require a set number of community service hours each year, we incorporate at least one meaningful service learning project at each grade level into an academic course or program, ensuring that all students participate in some form of civic engagement each year.
 Several departments offer additional service learning projects tied to specific course curriculum.
 Students also participate in grade level service days and service retreats annually.

-To encourage students to participate additionally in service outside of the classroom, Brentwood has established a unique service-based honor society, Benefacta, to recognize committed volunteer work.
+To encourage students to participate in service outside of the classroom, Brentwood has established a unique service-based honor society, Benefacta, to recognize committed volunteer work.
 Students generally accrue hours by working with a service agency after school or during the summer.
-We have numerous Service Clubs each year that are devoted to service, including the Best Buddies Club, Interact Club, Ecology Club, the Veterans Support Club and more.
-Such service clubs are organized and led by students with faculty advisors and meet regularly during a designated Activity Period each week.
-Learn more...
+We have numerous Service Clubs each year that are devoted to service, including the Best Buddies Club, Interact Club, Ecology Club, the Veterans Support Club, and more.
+Such service clubs are organized and led by students with faculty advisors and meet regularly during a designated activity period each week.